Xun (instrument)

-The xun (埙 (塤, xūn); Cantonese= hyun1) is a globular, vessel flute from China.
+The xun (埙 (塤, xūn, hyun1)) is a globular, vessel flute from China.
 It is one of the oldest musical instruments in China and has been in use for approximately 7,000 years.
 The xun was initially made of stone, baked clay, or bone, and later of clay or ceramic; sometimes the instrument is made with bamboo.
 It is the only surviving example of an earth (also called "clay") instrument from the traditional "eight-tone" (bayin) classifications of musical instruments (based on whether the instrument is made from metal, stone, silk, bamboo, gourd, earth, hide, or wood).

 Components

 The xun is an egg-shaped aerophone, containing at least three finger holes in front and two thumb holes in back.
 It has a blowing hole on top and can have up to ten smaller finger holes, one for each finger.
 It is similar to an ocarina but does not contain a fipple mouthpiece, unlike other Chinese flute-like instruments, such as the Wudu and Taodi.
 The xun can come in a variety of sizes.

 The entry for the Xun in the oldest surviving Chinese encyclopedia, Erya (Refined Definitions, c.
 3rd century BC), describes it as being of two types: